Old Speckled Hen

-Old Speckled Hen is a premium bitter beer made by the Morland Brewery, now owned by Greene King Brewery.
-Old Speckled Hen was first brewed in 1979 in Abingdon, England, to commemorate the 50th anniversary of the MG car factory there on 30 November 1979.
+Old Speckled Hen is a bitter beer originally made by the Morland Brewery, but now brewed by Greene King Brewery.
+Old Speckled Hen was first brewed in 1979 in Abingdon-on-Thames, Oxfordshire in England, to commemorate the 50th anniversary of the MG car factory there on 30 November 1979.
 Since 2000, when Greene King bought Morland and closed down the Abingdon brewery, it has been made in Greene King's Bury St Edmunds brewery.
-It is available in more than twenty different countries in bottles, cans and on tap from cask and keg.
-The brand has been expanded to include Old Crafty Hen, a 6.5% ABV ale, Hens tooth, a 6.5% ABV ale, Old Golden Hen, a golden coloured 4.1% beer, and Old Hoppy Hen, a 4.2% ABV pale ale.
+It is available in more than twenty countries in bottles, cans and on tap from cask and keg.
+The brand has been expanded to include Old Crafty Hen, a 6.5% ABV ale, Hens Tooth, a 6.5% ABV ale, Old Golden Hen, a golden coloured 4.1% beer, and Old Hoppy Hen, a 4.2% ABV pale ale.